Yuanyuan-Shi/PowerOutagePredictor/Docs/API Documentation.md

 two unused parameters.
 * method - a string representing a method supported default method is ExtraTrees if no method specified
          * 'dt' for DecisionTree,
          * 'rf' for RandomForest,
          * 'et' for ExtraTrees,
-        * 'ab' for AdaBoost
+         * 'ab' for AdaBoost,
          * 'gb' for GradientBoost
          * 'bg' for Bagging

 Returns:
 Numpy array with shape (# of samples, 3).
 Columns 0, 1, and 2